 Durr supports projects and programs over general operating support, capital campaigns, or brick-and-mortar projects.
 The foundation also does not typically support fundraisers, sponsorships, or specific events put on by local schools or neighborhoods.

 Local nonprofits can apply for a grant directly or send in a one-page pre-application summary proposal via email or mail.
-This may save you the time and trouble of completing a full application for a project the foundation won't be interested in.
-These inquiries can be emailed to Jean H. Mize at Jmize@DurrFoundation.com or mailed to The R.C.
+This may save grant seekers the time and trouble of completing a full application for a project the foundation will not be interested in.
+These inquiries can be mailed to The R.C.
 Durr Foundation, Inc., 541 Buttermilk Pike, Suite 544, Covington, Kentucky 41017.
 Telephone calls are not welcome.

-You can send in your grant request any time of the year, as there are no deadlines.
+Grant seekers can send in a grant request any time of the year, as there are no deadlines.
 Responses normally come within 90 days.
 There are also no official forms to download for your application.
-Just include your basic organization information, IRS letter, board list, executive summary, budget, schedule, evaluation plan, and other sources of funding.
-In the past, Durr has looked for proposals that explain how certain projects relate to a regional plan strategy called Vision 2015.
+Just include the basic organization information, IRS letter, board list, executive summary, budget, schedule, evaluation plan, and other sources of funding.
+In the past, Durr sought proposals that explain how certain projects relate to a regional plan strategy called Vision 2015.

 Wilbert L. Ziegler is president and CEO of the R.C.
 Durr Foundation.
 He is also a senior member of the Ziegler & Schneider, P.S.C. law firm in Northern Kentucky.
 Jean Mize is the assistant to the president and the best contact (email or mail only) for grantseekers.